Three options for publishing interoperable and re-usable metadata about agricultural research information

 The RSS feeds in AOD apply to each collection, community, and system-wide.
 RSS feeds at each level show the latest items to have been added to that area.

-For all contents, AgriDrupal provides extended RSS feeds, both 1.0 (RDF) and 2.0.
+For all other contents, AgriDrupal provides extended RSS feeds, both 1.0 (RDF) and 2.0.

 For better statistics, the Statistics Pro module or Google Analytics can be used.